 FFW liked to give speeches.
 She was an able debater at the February, 1912 Montreal Suffrage Exhibit.
 Her speech is in my book Furies Cross the Mersey.

-During the 1917 Conscription Crisis, she was there when Borden needed her, giving a speech in Montreal on the first day of December, a day after riots in Sherbrooke, Quebec among other towns.
+During the 1917 Conscription Crisis, she was there when Borden needed her, giving a speech in Montreal on the first day of December, a day after riots in Sherbrooke, among other Quebec towns.

 Borden deliberately pitted English Quebeckers against French Quebeckers during that year's election.